Strategic Hiring under Algorithmic Monoculture: Social Welfare

 Next, we examine the \textit{Price of Anarchy (PoA)}, which measures the inefficiency of strategic and de-centralized decisions, compared to the socially optimal outcome that can be achieved by a central decision-maker.

-\begin{theorem} For any distribution $\cD$ and decision rule $\theta \in \{\indep, \corr\}$, let $\cI(c, N) = (N, c, \cD, \theta)$ be the instance parameterized by the capacity $c$ and number of firms $N$.
+\begin{theorem} For any distribution $\cD$ and decision rule $\theta \in \{\indep, \textsc{corr}\}$, let $\cI(c, N) = (N, c, \cD, \theta)$ be the instance parameterized by the capacity $c$ and number of firms $N$.
 For any $N$, we have $\lim_{c\rightarrow 0} \PoA(\cI(c, N)) =1$, and for any $c \in (0, 1)$, we have $\lim_{N\rightarrow \infty} \PoA(\cI(c, N)) =1$. \end{theorem}

 \cref{thm:PoA} shows that, in the regime where $N \to \infty$ or when $c \to 0$, the social welfare when firms are strategic converges to the highest possible social welfare in the system.
-In other words, there is little inefficiency of individual firms acting in their own self-interest.
+In other words, there is little inefficiency stemming from individual firms acting in their own self-interest.

+As \cref{thm:PoA} only considers limiting values of the parameters, in Figure \ref{fig:PoA_limit}, we numerically evaluate the PoA for moderate values of $c$ and $N$ under a uniform score distribution.
+We see that the PoA is consistently very low; below 1.15 in all tested regimes.
+The non-smoothness of the curves are due to the fact that the social welfare of the Nash equilibrium solution increases continuously as the capacity increases but exhibits kinks at certain values of $c$.
+Overall, the numerical results demonstrate that the PoA remains low across finite parameter values.